Platelet Function Tests

 Test Preparation Needed?

-You may be instructed to refrain from taking drugs that can affect the results of these tests, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), or any over-the-counter medications that contain drugs such as these.
+You may be instructed to refrain from taking drugs that can affect the results of these tests, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), or any over-the-counter medications that contain drugs such as these, anti-histamines, and certain antibiotics.
 The most common NSAIDs include ibuprofen, naproxen and COX-2 inhibitors.
-However, do not stop taking your medications unless instructed to do so by your health care provider.
+However, do not stop taking your medications unless instructed to do so by your healthcare practitioner.

 How is it used?